Mrugank-Upadhyay/TerribleTerry/README.md

 Python 3.6, pyperclip (from pip3 install)

 ### Random info
-We used git (obvs), python, pyperclip, twitter, autohotkey, and many more.
+The tools we used git, python, pyperclip, twitter, autohotkey, sys, and many more.